The Best Beauty and Fashion Deals This Week

 60% off everything.
 No code needed.

-Enjoy 50% off best-selling beauty icons in Charlotte's two new Mystery Boxes.
+Up to 22% off on makeup and skincare kits.
 No code needed.
 Free shipping and returns.

-30% off full-price items, 40% off swim through April 13 and for limited time only 50% to 70% off outlet items.
+30% off full-price items and 50% to 70% off outlet items.
 Free shipping on orders of $40 or more.
 Free returns.

-Take 25% off one pair, 30% off two pairs and 40% off three or more pairs with the code FEELGOOD through April 13.
-Free shipping.

 In addition to sale items, Rihanna's makeup line is offering weekly deals every Wednesday and Friday.
 Check back as ET Style will update you on the 24-hour discounts when they go live.
 Free shipping and returns.

-Buy four pieces from the Spring Cleaning Event and get extra 40% off with the code GETMORE40.
-Buy three pieces and get extra 30% off with the code GETMORE30.
-Plus, buy three select basics and get 30% off with the code STOCKUP through April 9.
+Up to 25% off on mask and moisturizer duos with free shipping through April 30.

+30% off your purchase of $85 or more with the code REFRESH30.
 Free shipping on orders of $50 or more.
 Check out ET Style's favorite picks.

-Take 30% off sitewide with the code EASTER30 through April 14.
+Get 15% off with the code CART15.
 Free shipping on orders over $49.
 Free returns.
 Check out ET Style's favorite picks.

-40% off everything with the code APRIL and extra 10% off with code FORYOU through April 13.
-Plus, shop Mystery Deals, not combinable with other offers, through April 13.
+Up to 60% off sale items and extra 50% off markdowns with the code PERK.
 Free shipping on orders of $25 or more and free returns.

 25% off sitewide with the code STAYHEALTHY.